Best places to visit in Bath - Blog cover

 The Avebury Stone Circle, the largest in Europe, is found 27 miles from Bath and is another UNESCO site.
 Here, you can still witness a ring of stones nearly a quarter mile long.
 It’s still here after being erected almost 4,500 years ago.

-The Best Places to Visit in Bath
+The Best Places to Visit and Things To Do in Bath

-Get Familiar With Bath by Taking A Walking Tour
+1. Get Familiar With Bath by Taking A Walking Tour

-The city center is very easy to navigate on foot.
+The city centre is very easy to navigate on foot.
 You’ll find a variety of free and paid tours available.
 We opted for one of the free walking tours on a Sunday afternoon.
 These are a great way to get exposed to areas you otherwise may not see.
 And, if you have time, you may see something of interest that you’ll want to return to later for a deeper exploration.

 Remember to tip your tour guide if you take a free walking tour and find value.
 Our guide was excellent, and we were thrilled to get several behind-the-scenes views of the secrets hidden within Bath.

-As tour options come and go, we suggest checking the current options available via TripAdvisor before your trip.
+As guided tour options come and go, we suggest checking the current options available via TripAdvisor before your trip.
 Here’s a link to Walking Tours in Bath.

-Visit the Historic Roman Baths
+2. Visit the Historic Roman Baths

 We begin our deep dive into the city of Bath at its most famous attraction, The Roman Baths.
 These are the best preserved of such baths in all of Europe.